 Convenient and continuous hours, grab-n-go options, and late-night dining are all designed with your student in mind.
-Dining locations, with hours ranging from 7 a.m. to midnight, provide students with a wide variety of options all across campus.
+Dining locations, with hours ranging from 7 a.m. to 11 p.m., provide students with a wide variety of options all across campus.
 Our Meal Plans offer the flexibility to eat when and where they want.